Skip to main content

 Additional Materials: Laying Your Evidentiary Foundation Webcast Q&A

-TBLS certification and recertification hours: This course has been approved by the Texas Board of Legal Specialization for 1 hour of certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty field of Child Welfare Law.
+MCLE/TBLS Information: The recorded webcast was approved for 1 hour of MCLE.
+This course has also been approved by the Texas Board of Legal Specialization for 1 hour of certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty field of Child Welfare Law.

-Hon.
+On October 19, 2023, the Hon.
 Robert Falkenberg, Associate Judge of the Child Protection Court of South Texas, led a panel discussion highlighting the importance of attorney-client communication, best practices in preparing clients for court appearances, and legal advocacy inside and outside of the courtroom with Cynthia Dyar, Special Director of the Texas RioGrande Legal Aid Family Defense Project; Janet Vanderzanden, Staff Attorney at the Travis County Office of Parental Representation; and lived experience parents Kameryn Townsend and Jacqueline Reyna.

 Recording: Enhancing the Experience of Parents in Child Welfare Cases

-TBLS certification and recertification hours: This course has been approved by the Texas Board of Legal Specialization for 1.5 hours of certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty fields of Child Welfare and Family Law.
+MCLE/TBLS Information: The recorded webcast was approved for 1.5 hours of MCLE and .25 hours of ethics credit.
+This course has also been approved by the Texas Board of Legal Specialization for 1.5 hours of certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty fields of Child Welfare and Family Law.

-Speakers included Hon.
-Delia Gonzales, Associate Judge of the Dallas County Child Protection and Permanency Court; Dr. Anu Partap, Medical Director of Health Equity at Cook Children’s Health Care System; Tiffany Crouch Bartlett, parent and child’s attorney in Central Texas, and Michelle Latray, parent and child’s attorney in Groesbeck, Texas.
-The webinar addressed the importance of having a patient’s complete trauma history to assist health professionals with providing proper medical diagnoses and treatment plans.
+On September 7, 2023, the Hon.
+Delia Gonzales, Associate Judge of the Dallas County Child Protection and Permanency Court led a discussion with panelists Dr. Anu Partap, Medical Director of Health Equity at Cook Children’s Health Care System; Tiffany Crouch Bartlett, parent and child’s attorney in Central Texas, and Michelle Latray, parent and child’s attorney in Groesbeck, Texas on the importance of having a patient’s complete trauma history to assist health professionals with providing proper medical diagnoses and treatment plans.
 Duties, responsibilities, and best practice tips for attorneys representing parents and children in child welfare cases when psychotropic medications are or may be prescribed to a child were also covered.

 Recording: Trauma History and Psychotropic Medications: What Judges and Attorneys Need to Know